wsyuei/de-zoomcamp-airbnb-project/README.md

 - Join the [dbt community](https://getdbt.com/community) to learn from other analytics engineers
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+If the dashboard is not available, please refer to folder ./dashboard for the image and exported pdf files of dashbaord developed.